dodevops/terraform-azure-velero/README.md

-# Terraform managemen of velero backup on AKS
+# Terraform management of velero backup on AKS

 ## Introduction